 The group of 'people with a migration background' includes people who live in the Netherlands and have at least one parent who was born outside of the Netherlands.
 People have a Western migration background if he/she has at least one parent who has been born in a country in North America, Oceania (i.e., Australia and neighboring countries), Japan, Indonesia, or Europe.
 However, if a person has at least one parent born elsewhere outside of the Netherlands, that person is considered to have a non-Western migration background.
-This would include a parent from a country in Africa, Asia, and South America.
-The Dutch government uses statistics on people's migration background to explain differences in cultural background, income inequalities, and other policy-related outcomes.
+This would include a parent from a country in Africa, Asia or South America.
+The government of the Netherlands uses statistics on people's migration background to explain differences in cultural background, income inequalities, and other policy-related outcomes.
 Want to know more on this topic?
 Visit the Statistics Netherlands website for more details.

 Note: Significantly more men in the Netherlands reported smoking than women.
 In addition, more men reported smoking every day.
+Due to rounding, some of the percentages do not add up to their total.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.